reselbob/mabljenkins/create-pipeline.md

 described in this page [here](README.md).

 ## Creating a sample Plan with Tests in the `mabl` web interface
 Before you can run tests in mabl under a pipeline job in Jenkins you need to have an account on [mabl](https://www.mabl.com).
-Then, once you've created an account for yourself, you need to create one or many tests using using the mabl website.
+Then, once you've created an account for yourself, you need to create one or many tests using the mabl website.

 The following video gives you an overview about how to create tests under mabl.
 Click the image below to view an overview video.
 It's only a minute and half.